-The issue price per unit issued will be the unit value on the relevant valuation day (which is calculated by dividing the relevant Fund's net asset value by the number of units issued) plus any applicable Buy spread at the time (see section 5 for further information).
+The issue price per unit issued will be the unit value on the relevant valuation day (which is calculated by dividing the relevant Fund's net asset value by the number of units issued) plus any applicable Buy spread at the time (see section Error!
+Reference source not found. for further information).